zhuochun/md-writer/README.md

   - `- [ ] task list` (`markdown-writer:toggle-task`)
 - **Toggle headings**: `ctrl-alt-[1-5]` to switch among `H1` to `H5`.
 - **Helper commands**: you can add custom key mappings or search them in Command Palette (`shift-cmd-P`).
+  - Jump to previous heading (`cmd-j cmd-p`)
+  - Jump to next heading (`cmd-j cmd-n`)
+  - Jump to next tabel cell (`cmd-j cmd-t`)
   - Jump between reference marker and definition (`cmd-j cmd-d`)
-  - Jump to previous heading (`markdown-writer:jump-to-previous-heading`)
-  - Jump to next heading (`cmd-j cmd-h`)
-  - Jump to next tabel cell (`cmd-j cmd-t`)
   - Format selected table with equal width (`markdown-writer:format-table`)
 - **Markdown cheat sheet**.
   - In Command Palette (`shift-cmd-P`), type `Markdown Writer: Open Cheat Sheet`.

 ## Setup

-You need to configure markdown-writer to use most of the features.
+You need to configure markdown-writer to use some of the features.

 Go to `Preferences` (`cmd-,`), search `markdown writer` package.